Professor, University of Michigan School of Social Work

 Executive Director, Michigan Association for Infant Mental Health

 Current Institutional Affiliation

-Rutgers University School of Social Work: Assistant Professor
+University of Wisconsin-Madison School of Social Work: Assistant Professor

 Areas of Expertise

 Families and Family Systems, Home Visiting and Maltreatment Prevention, Maternal Health, Case Study Research, Content Analysis, Grounded Theory, Mixed Methods, Fathers, Infants and Toddlers, Low-Income Families and Individuals, Military Families, Preschool-aged Children, Early Parent-Child Relationships, Intervention Design and Evaluation, Technology-Delivered Interventions

 Dr. Tova Walsh is an assistant professor at the University of Wisconsin, Madison.
 Prior to UWM, Dr. Walsh was an assistant professor in the School of Social Work and a faculty affiliate of the Institute for Digital Innovation in Social Work at Rutgers.
 Her research focuses on understanding and improving health and well-being in multi-stressed families, with an emphasis on pregnancy and early parenting in contexts of risk.
 She examines the parenting support needs of underserved groups including new fathers and military-connected parents, and collaborates to develop and test parenting interventions to meet their needs.
 In her intervention work, she seeks to capitalize on existing technology or create new technology to more effectively reach the target population and address their specific needs.